ahmed-yusuf/-Credit-risk-modelling-ML-development/README.md

 # -Credit-risk-modelling-ML-development:
-We will use machine learning model to predict Customers Loan defaullt rate .
+We will use machine learning model to predict defaulting behavior of Customers applying for a loan.
 The main purpose of this project is to demonstrate the use of sci-kit learn and understand concepts behind machine learning algorithms.
 We will be taking the following steps:

 1.Data Collection